-The trading results for the year 31 March 2020 were slightly below the Directors' expectations caused in the main by delayed shipments from Asia and Africa due to the inability to meet planned shipment dates as certain exit ports were closed due to the COVID-19 pandemic.
-The delayed shipments will take place during the first two quarters of Fiscal year 2021.
+The trading results for the year 31 March 2021 were slightly below the Directors' expectations caused in the main by delayed shipments from Asia and Africa due to the inability to meet planned shipment dates as certain exit ports were closed due to the COVID-19 pandemic.
+The delayed shipments have taken place during fiscal year 2022.
+Reduced global crop production due to recent weather events combined with firm demand from the groups customer base as a result of increased global consumption will be a positive contributing factor for FY2022 and beyond.